Historic Chester Travel Guide

 A Saxon church here was founded at the start of the 10th century as a resting place for the bones of St. Werburgh, which had been brought from Hanbury, Staffordshire, in 875 to protect them from Danish attack.
 Throughout the medieval period, the tomb of St. Werburgh was a popular pilgrimage centre.

 The Benedictines rebuilt that earlier church and lived here for 500 years until disbanded by Henry VIII in 1540.
 The abbey church then became Chester Cathedral.
 Within the Cathedral, you can still see traces of the earlier monastic settlement, as well as lovely architectural features such as the 13th century Chapter House, with a cupboard of intricate medieval ironwork.

 An unusual feature of Chester Cathedral is the free-standing Bell Tower, or campanile, built in 1974.
 It is the first such separate bell tower built in Britain since the 15th century.

 A much-photographed Chester landmark is the Eastgate Clock, built in 1897 to mark the Silver Jubilee of Queen Victoria.
 Its intricate iron framework, designed by architect John Douglas, is a marvel of ornate Victorian style.

 Another Chester gate, Wolf Gate (next to the present Newgate), has a romantic ghost story associated with it: it seems that Ellen Aldersley, daughter of a city alderman, eloped through the gate in 1573.
-In the years since then the ghostly clatter of her horse's hooves have occasionally been heard around the area of the gate.
+In the years since then, the ghostly clatter of her horse's hooves has occasionally been heard around the area of the gate.

 Another Chester legend holds that Harold, king of the Saxons, was not killed at the Battle of Hastings in 1066, but escaped and came to Chester, where he lived as a blind hermit in the Anchorite's Cell, a simple sandstone structure near the river.